hyp3rd/go-base-app-skel/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for being so interested in contributing to this bridge bwtween Telegram and Discord.
+Thank you for being so interested in contributing to this project.
 I appreciate your willingness to share your knowledge and experience with me.

-The goal of this projet is to automate the process of sending messages from Telegram to Discord and soon other sources.
-This project is still in its early stages and I am looking for smart contributors to help me improve it.
+It is still a project in its early stages and I am looking for smart contributors to help me improve it.

 ## How to Contribute